ShivamKalloli/linkport/API_SETUP.md

 - Double-check your API keys in `.env`
 - Make sure there are no extra spaces or quotes
 - Restart the server after changing `.env`
+- For Spotify: Ensure you're using `127.0.0.1` in the redirect URI

 ### "Quota exceeded" errors
 - You've hit the daily API limit